genecook/pico_gui/README.md

 4. chess.C - Link in pico_chess c++ based chess engine, along with lcd/touch chessboard gui.

-The major demo in this repo is, of course, the 'Pico Chess' GUI.
+The major demo in this repo is, of course, the **Pico Chess** GUI.

 A quick rundown of the features of this program:

 1. Couples the [Pico Chess](https://github.com/genecook/pico_chess) _chess engine_, along with a GUI _wrapper_ designed for the Waveshare LCD/touch panel.
 2. Supports two levels of play.
 3. Allows the current game state to be saved or retreived to/from flash.
-4. Supports Undo (move), New (game).
+4. Supports undo-move, new-game.
 5. Allows the user the ability to change sides.

+Th GUI presents a set of game options across the top of the (lcd) display, a chess board in the center of the display, and a game _console_ across the bottom of the display.

+Start the program running and you are ready to play.

 Use a _stylus_, such as a ball-point pen or wooden dowel (I used the wood handle of a small paint brush).
 Select a chess piece to move, then indicate the square to move the piece to.
 To _select_ a piece to move, or a destination square, lightly press down on a square.
 Takes a bit of getting used to.
 The GUI will then validat the move chosen, the chess _engine_ will then make its move.

 Status messages are written to the _console_ below the the chess board.

 The _options menu_ is displayed above the chess board.
 Select an option by first _clicking_ on the option, then confirming the selection via a _popup_ displayed in the center of the screen.
+Options include:

+1. SAVE - save the current game to flash storage (the Waveshare LCD/touch panel for the Pico provides a slot for flash, you supply the flash).
+2. REST - restore (load) a game previously saved to flash.
+3. LEVL - change game level (normal, or advanced).
+The chess engine uses a min-max algorithm.
+The _normal_ mode uses a three level search; the _advanced_ mode uses a five level search.
+4. SIDE - use this option to switch sides.
+Note that when you switch sides, the computer will go ahead and make its move.
+5. UNDO - undo the last move made.
+6. NEW - start a new game.